plainblack/Lacuna-Web-Client/docs/important-notes.md

 ## Dependency Versions

 The client here has a fair few dependencies.
 Usually, we're using the latest version of each dependency.
-However, there are two exceptions to this rule.
-The reasons for this are mostly "they put out breaking changes and we haven't adapted yet".
-The two dependencies in question are:
+However, there are a few exceptions to this rule.
+The reasons for this are pretty much "they put out breaking changes and we haven't adapted yet".
+The dependencies in question are:

-- Semantic UI version `1.12.x` - [docs](http://1.semantic-ui.com/)
 - Lodash version `3.x.x` - [docs](https://github.com/lodash/lodash/tree/3.10.1/doc)

 If you're looking for docs for those libraries, make sure to use the ones above rather than whatever Googling "xyz library docs" gets you.